Referential Integrity and Julie's Scenario

 To avoid the isolation level upgrade, you can provide an index that can be used for the referential integrity scan that matches the foreign key definition.

 For a regular table in a non-partitioned environment, you can create an index that only contains the column(s) of the foreign key.
 For an MDC table like the one in the above example, this would mean organizing the child table OUTGOING_MESSAGE on (GENID_OUTGOING_MESSAGE, MSG_ID); that is, including the foreign key column(s) in the ORGANIZE BY clause.
 For a DPF environment, this means changing the partitioning key of the child table to include the foreign key column(s).
+For a range partitioned table, the foreign key must include all table partitioning key columns.

 More support for: